If you’re new to the warehouse industry, you might be asking yourself “what is a WMS?”

-If you’ve ever worked in a warehouse or retail setting, you know that a WMS, or Warehouse Management System, is a software tool that helps manage daily warehouse operations.
+All experienced warehouse workers know that a WMS, or Warehouse Management System, is a software tool that helps manage daily warehouse operations.
 Finding the right one for your business needs can be a daunting task, but knowing your options and knowing the difference between different types of WMS software can be a major deciding factor.
 We’re here to help define warehouse management software and how to choose the best one.

-From the truck to the distribution center to inventory on the shelf—a WMS is highly critical for any business to run their warehouse efficiently.
-Most importantly, a WMS ties together all aspects of the supply chain, and depending on which method of WMS you use, you can completely streamline your entire process and consolidate it to one platform.
+From the truck to the distribution center to inventory on the shelf—a WMS is highly critical for any business to run its warehouse efficiently.
+Most importantly, a WMS ties together all aspects of the supply chain and depending on which method of WMS you use, you can completely streamline your entire process and consolidate it to one platform.

 The most commonly used types of WMS are a Standalone System, ERP Module, Cloud-Based, and Supply Chain Module.
 They all have unique benefits for different warehouse needs.
 You should consider many factors before deciding which WMS is going to work best for you.